Living with Panic Attacks and the Need for Treatment

 The overwhelming waves of fear associated with panic attack conditions also places sufferers at risk of developing any number of chronic medical conditions, such as gastrointestinal disorders, hypertension, heart conditions and asthma.

 In the absence of needed treatment help, a panic attack disorder can cripple a person’s overall lifestyle, making it impossible to hold down a job or carry out everyday tasks like going to the grocery store.
-If you or someone you know struggles with panic attacks and have questions about available treatment options, please don’t hesitate to call our toll-free helpline at to speak with one of our phone counselors.
+If you or someone you know struggles with panic attacks and have questions about available treatment options, please don’t hesitate to call our toll-free helpline at 800-598-5053 (Who Answers?) to speak with one of our phone counselors.